TonyZhang1002/fyp-survey-web/README.md

 This is a web application for the user study in Final Year Project —— "Deep-colorization".
 100 true colorful images with three different colorization approaches applied, there are, overall, 400 images in the library.

-To run this in docker, simply type in these three command:
+To run this application in docker, simply type in this command:

-`docker network create -d bridge survey`
+`docker-compose up`

-`docker run -p 27018:27017 --name db --network survey -d mongo:latest`
+After that, service can be found on `localhost:8081/surveyForm` or `<Your IP>:8081/surveyForm`

-`docker run -p 8081:8080 --name web --network survey -d tonyzhang1002/fyp-survey:web`
+To stop this in docker, simply type in this command:

-After that, service can be found on `localhost:8081/surveyForm`
+`docker-compose down`